Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 aDF.SetShape(aSolid);                    // Set the shape
 aDF.AddFacesToRemove(aFaces);            // Add faces to remove
-aDF.SetRunParallel(bRunParallel);        // Define the processing mode (parallel or single) aDF.TrackHistory(isHistoryNeeded);       // Define whether to track the shapes modifications aDF.Build();                             // Perform the operation if (!aDF.IsDone())                       // Check for the errors {
+aDF.SetRunParallel(bRunParallel);        // Define the processing mode (parallel or single) aDF.SetToFillHistory(isHistoryNeeded);   // Define whether to track the shapes modifications aDF.Build();                             // Perform the operation if (!aDF.IsDone())                       // Check for the errors {